Ben Brading 5 min read

 Details of your business energy supplier

-• The name of your supplier – The contract will typically be branded with the logos of the business energy supplier you are contracting with.
+• The name of your supplier – The contract will typically be branded with the logo and name of your commercial electricity or business gas supplier.

 • TPI name – The name of the business energy broker you used to arrange your contract (if applicable).